MaxPleaner/youtube-audio-downloader/README.md

 This is a script to download audio from youtube video url(s).

-It provides a CLI interface, so all the following commands should be entered into a Terminal.
+It provides a CLI interface (uses the terminal).
+All the following commands should be entered into a terminal.

 It should work on Linux and Mac.